repo-revival-agent/repo-revival-agent/README.md

 ## What I don't do

 - Act without human approval (every action is manually triggered)
-- Spam (one action per maintainer per N days)
+- Spam — at most one action per maintainer per N days
 - Engage if a repo opts out via `.no-agents`, a `no-llm-contributions` topic, or a CONTRIBUTING.md note against AI contributions

 ## How to opt out